About medicines that can poison children

-If you think a child in your care has been poisoned, stay calm.
-Gather what’s left of the substance the child swallowed, take it or its packaging and the child to the phone, and immediately call the Poisons Information Centre on 131 126 (24 hours a day, 7 days a week, Australia wide).
-Don’t treat the poisoning until you’ve got correct advice from the Poisons Information Centre.
+If you think a child in your care has been poisoned with medicine, stay calm.
+Gather what’s left of the medicine, take it or its packaging and the child to the phone, and immediately call the Poisons Information Centre on 131 126.
+Don’t wait for symptoms to appear – call straight away.
+Don’t treat the poisoning until you’ve had advice from the Poisons Information Centre.

 - Leave all medicines in their original containers.

 - Ask your pharmacist to put child-resistant caps on your medicines if they’re not already on the bottle.
 But remember that child-resistant caps are not child proof.
 You still need to store these medicines up high in a locked cupboard.

 - Make sure you always put caps back on the bottles correctly and immediately after use.

 - Clean out your medicine cupboard regularly.
 Return unwanted and out-of-date medicines to your local pharmacist for safe disposal.